Bhamakalapam (film)

-Bhamakalapam is a 2022 Indian Telugu-language crime comedy thriller film written and directed by Abhimanyu.
-Produced by SVCC Digital, the film stars Priyamani alongside John Vijay, Shanthi Rao, and Sharanya Pradeep.
+Bhamakalapam is a 2022 Indian Telugu-language dark crime comedy thriller film written and directed by Abhimanyu Tadimeti.
+Produced by SVCC Digital, the film stars Priyamani alongside Kishore, John Vijay, Shanthi Rao, and Sharanya Pradeep.
 The film's soundtrack and score is composed by Justin Prabhakaran and Mark K. Robin, respectively.

 The title and the central theme of the film is inspired from Bhamakalapam, a traditional dance form of Andhra Pradesh which refers to the story of a headstrong, proud Satyabhama.
 Bhamakalapam was premiered on 11 February 2022 on Aha.
+A sequel Bhamakalapam 2 was released in 2024.

 Plot

-Plot starts with a young kid listening to a preacher at a spiritual gathering talking about the story of a special egg.
-According to the story, there was an egg that Mary brings to people after Jesus was crucified to indicate the return of Jesus in 3 days.
-Jesus was known to return after 3 days.

-In the current time, an Egg is stolen from a Museum in Kolkata which is worth ₹200 crore.
-It is one of the few precious Easter eggs made by a Russian jewellery maker Faberge which used to be owned by kings of old times.
-With the stolen egg, Mani and his associate, on their way to the ring leader Nayar meet with an accident on a bridge.
-The Egg falls off from the bridge and lands on a poultry truck among the edible eggs.
-Nayar kills the associate and orders Mani to find the Egg or meet the same fate.
+The film opens with a young kid listening to a preacher at a spiritual gathering talking about the story of a special egg.
+According to the story, there was an egg that Mary brought to people after Jesus was crucified to indicate the return of him in 3 days.
+In the present, an egg is stolen from a museum in Kolkata, which is worth ₹200 crores.
+It is one of the few precious Easter eggs made by a Russian jewellery maker, Faberge, which used to be owned by the kings of bygones.
+With the stolen egg, Mani and his associate, the robbers of the egg, are on their way to meet their ring leader, Nayar, but meet with an accident on a bridge.
+The egg falls off the bridge and lands on a poultry truck amongst edible eggs.
+Nayar kills the associate and orders Mani to find the egg or meet the same fate.